Meet these 5 lung cancer survivors who have shared their stories with Lung Cancer Foundation of America.

 While it usually only stops tumor growth in patients for an average of one year, in Lysa’s case it has kept her cancer in remission for over three years.
 In September of 2016, Lysa celebrated the 5 year anniversary of her diagnosis with a big party with family and friends.
 Read more about Lysa’s unexpected journey from diagnosis to celebration.

-Although given the accepted standard of care at the time, Missy’s cancer returned.
-Find out how lung cancer research helped Missy get to the status of “no evidence of disease.”
+Terri’s lung cancer journey was a bumpy road, but, after scans, an ablation and radiation, Terri is now NED.
+Find out how lung cancer research helped Terri get to the status of “no evidence of disease.”

 4. David Sturges – Lung Cancer Survivor Advocate for Research